weilandia/coding-for-managers/technical-interview/lecture-notes.md

 A typical on-site interview can range from 1-5 hours; but is typically divided into 2 parts.
 An introduction/cultural fit portion, and the technical portion.
 The technical portion can be pair programming, an online coding challenge, whiteboarding, architecture overview, high-level conceptual questions, or a live demo and conversation of a project the candidate has previously worked on.
 We will cover each part so that you have a good overview of what an engineer interview looks like.

 ### Introduction / Cultural fit
-This is an engineers opportunity to demonstrate their soft skills, which many would argue are just as crucial as technical ability.
+This is an engineer's or manager's opportunity to demonstrate their soft skills, which many would argue are just as crucial as technical ability.
 Companies want a team player who knows how to communicate well, and who people enjoy working alongside with.
-Also, more and more companies (especially startups) look for candidates who are mission driven.
+Also, more and more companies (especially startups) look for candidates who are mission-driven.

 ADD TYPICAL INTRO QUESTIONS